-The Company, through its wholly-owned Peruvian subsidiary, Minera, has a 100% interest in 9 (2013 - 7) mining concessions in Peru, covering approximately 4,360 (2013- 3,660) hectares.
+The Company, through its wholly-owned Peruvian subsidiary, Minera, has a 100% interest in 9 (2014 - 9) mining concessions in Peru, covering approximately 4,360 (2014- 4,360) hectares.

 During 2013, the Company made its final option payment towards the La Victoria property in Peru.
 This payment has secured for the Company a 100% unencumbered interest in two key mining concessions that form part of the property.
-The mineral rights for the entire property area are now owned 100% by Tartisan with no residual ownership royalties.
-The final payment totalled US \$100,000.
+The mineral rights for the entire property area are now owned 100% by Tartisan with no residual ownership royalties with the exception of the agreement with Eloro.
+The final payment totaled US \$100,000.